amancodit47/ML-Project/README.md

-## This is an end to end ML Project
+## This is an END TO END ML PROJECT